-Fig. 1: left: sample compressed video frame, right: the segmentation result after erosion refinement for that frame
+Fig. 1: left: sample compressed video frame, right: the segmentation result after erosion refinement for that frame.
+(TODO: insert the original binary image)

 2.2 Compression Stage

 For the compression stage, the goal is to make use of the segmentation result to encode the video data so that the analysis-critical region information is preserved as good as possible given the constraints.
 There exist multiple choices in applying existing well-developed video codecs and integrating the analysis-critical map signals in compressing the video data.
 In developing our system, we explored two paths.
 The first one is to process the video frames by averaging the “background” pixel values over time based on the segmentation result and then compressed the processed video frames.
 The result video has many pixel locations that have constant value over time.
 This type of video data will give good [xxx how much] compress ratio under any common data / video compression techniques.
 In the experiment we chose to apply H.264 encoding using x264[ xxx version] on the processed video data.
 But this approach made no strong assumption on the next stage and therefore it provides much flexibility.
 Tests have been done with three compression software and library: bzip2, jpeg2000 and H.264.
-The result suggests that the three popular compression routines all give a better [xxx how much] compression with variation one comparing against running the compression individually without our approach.
+The result showed that the three popular compression routines all give a better [xxx how much] compression with variation one comparing against running the compression individually without our approach.

 Another approach we designed makes one assumption on the actual compression technique being used.
 It assumes that the compression is using a block-based prediction-residual compression approach.
 In particular, our implementation assumed that the next compression technique is H.264.
 In H.264, the motion estimation unit is based on 16x16 pixel patch (macroblock), and the data reduction is achieved by eliminating the high-frequency terms in each macroblock (quantization).
 Quantization level is mostly based on the given bandwidth in compression and it is generally a global property across blocks.
 But in our compression, we don’t need high quality for blocks that represents background pixels.
 Therefore our approach assigns different quantization levels to each block based on the segmentation result.
 As shown in Fig. 2, if in one block there is one or more pixels that is classified as foreground in the binary map, we use a high quality setting (qp 0 or 1), otherwise we assign a higher qp to the block.